 This memory might be a meaningful part of who I am, yet it no longer defines me.

 I choose to share all of this with you in this open way for the same reason that I set out to do this piece - I know I am not alone in this experience, and that many of us have each their own story.
 I see a value in being less alone within that space, as well as normalizing the discourse around these themes, so that eventually they may burden people less, individually as well as collectively.

-Concept, choreography and Performance: Meytal Blanaru
+Creation & Performance: Meytal Blanaru

 Music: Benjamin Sauzereau

 Dramaturgy: Olivier Hespel